radiorabe/airtime/README.md

 * [fix-media-monitor](https://github.com/radiorabe/airtime/tree/feature/fix-media-monitor)

   Lots of small fixes vor various bugs that should have been fixed in upstream ages ago.
-  Mostly small stuff like wrong syntax in master and changes to opinionated decisions by upstream that do not fly at rabe.
+  Mostly small stuff like wrong syntax in 2.5.x and changes to opinionated decisions by upstream that do not fly at rabe.

 * [remove-pref-cache](https://github.com/radiorabe/airtime/tree/feature/remove-pref-cache)